 This is because one of the main focuses of NLP is the process of modelling.
 Modelling is the process of working out how to do something well.
 It can be seen in other disciplines, like computing or design, where creating a new car, for example, involves starting with a rough idea of what will work, fine-tuning and testing it (in a wind tunnel with a small-scale model, then prototypes on test tracks).

 NLP models how well people do this and is interested in both top performers (great athletes, people who can be motivated, can spell well, find change easy etc.) and those who seem to consistently not get the results they want in some area of their life (those who are always late, can’t get up in the morning, find public speaking difficult, find change difficult etc.).
 Understanding how their neurology and their linguistic patterns create these results allows skilled NLP practitioner to develop a model of what processes have caused those results and then either teach others the successful models of peak performers or help those not getting results to break free of their old patterns.

 Some people say that change takes a long time, it takes a long time for the brain to learn or ‘you can’t teach an old dog new tricks’ and yet there are lots of examples where that’s just not true.

-When someone founds clear evidence that their friend or partner is not quite who pretended to be (maybe they’ve just discovered them lying or cheating for example) – how long does it take for the feelings of trusting to change? -milliseconds.
+When someone founds clear evidence that their friend or partner is not quite who they pretended to be (maybe they’ve just discovered them lying or cheating for example) – how long does it take for the feelings of trust to change? – milliseconds.
 So change can happen in a moment and yet we’ve all observed people who are stuck with problems they have had for years that don’t seem to change.
 So what’s missing?

 0044 (0)20 7374 0233